alexch/codelikethis/public/lessons/db/mongodb.md

 - `_id` is assigned by Mongo when a document is inserted
 - `ObjectId` is a factory function that either generates a new id, or transforms a given string into a Mongo ID object

-# Lab: Exploring with Compass

-This is MongoDb's GUI tool.
-Let's open it up and see what it can do!

-- Look for the database named "test" in the left side nav bar, and open it
-- Create a new collection
-- In the collection you just created try running through all the CRUD functions